On \'{e}tale hypercohomology of henselian regular local rings with values in $p$-adic \'{e}tale Tate twists: Introduction

-In this paper, we prove the following relation between a logarithmic Hodge-Witt cohomology of a henselian local ring $A$ and that of the residue field of $A$ : \begin{thm}\upshape (Theorem \ref{LL}) Let $X$ be a normal crossing variety over a field of characteristic $p>0$, $A$ the henselization of a local ring $\mathcal{O}_{X, x}$ and $k$ the residue field of $A$.
+for a non-negative integer $t$ where $U$ runs through open subschemes of $\spec(A)$ such that $x\in U$. \end{Theorem} \begin{Theorem}\upshape (Rigidity, Theorem \ref{LL}) Let $X$ be a normal crossing variety over a field of characteristic $p>0$, $A$ the henselization of a local ring $\mathcal{O}_{X, x}$ of $x$ in $X$ and $k$ the residue field of $A$.
 Let $n$ be a non negative integer and $r$ a positive integer.
 Then the homomorphism